fpera0248/Capital-One-SES-Movie-App/README.md

 5. I couldn't figure out how to implement search suggestions or allow the user to go back to a previously searched page because of the API calling.

+6. I only leaarned how to commit to Github 2 days before this app was due but I eventually learned how to commit from VS Code and how to create n interactive ReadMe file with videos and hyperlinks.

 ## Accomplishments